-With potentially deadly hurricanes and tropical storms on the horizon once again, it’s important to be ready for an emergency.
+With destructive and deadly hurricanes and tropical storms in the headlines once again, it’s important to be ready for an emergency.

-Pack a Grab & Go Bag now so you are ready for stormy weather, fire, or even a personal family emergency that requires immediate travel.
+Pack a Grab & Go Bag now so you are ready for storms, fire, or even a family emergency that requires immediate travel.

 This list of must have items is from the NYC Dept. of Emergency Management, and it applies to anywhere you live that might be in the path of a hurricane, flash flood or tornado, so you can be ready in moment to grab and go.